Denise Brusveen, Columbia County Board 2026 spring election April 7th

 Read More

 Several residents have asked how they can find out what is happening at the county.
-I have continued to push for increased transparency, which has resulted in the supporting documents for the committee meetings I chair to finally be placed online for the public to view.
+I have continued to push for increased transparency, which has resulted in more supporting documents being available online and a more easily accessible calendar of meetings.
+I continue to advocate for meetings to be streamed online, but unfortunately I’m in the minority thus far.

 Residency Requirements